-In 2017, AFI funding was eliminated from the federal budget and in October of 2018 IHCDA released its first round of funding that relied solely on state funds.
-However, there are elements of the AFI funding requirements that IHCDA chose to remain in place because they were critical to program integrity, provide clarification and provide useful programmatic tools or resources.
+In addition to state funding, until 2017 IHCDA also received federal funding for IDAs, through the Assets for Independence (AFI) program, which was created by the Community Opportunities, Accountability, and Training and Educational Services Act of 1998.
+Since 2018, new rounds of IDA funding have relied solely on state funding.
+Since the federal awards had terms of five years, the final federal IDA funds will expire in September 2021.
+However, there are elements of the AFI funding requirements that IHCDA chooses to remain in place because they were critical to program integrity, provide clarification and provide useful programmatic tools or resources.